earthly/website/blog/_posts/2023-12-29-generating-sbom.md

  - generating sbom
  - top 5 tools to generate sbom
  - generate your sbom
-excerpt: |
-    This markdown content provides a checklist for writing and publishing an article, including steps such as outlining, drafting, proofreading, creating a header image, and adding internal links.
-It also includes a checklist for optimizing an article for external publication, including adding an author page, optimizing images, and incorporating external links.
 ---

 Producing a software bill of materials (SBOM) is an increasingly important stage in the software development lifecycle (SDLC).
 SBOMs catalog the open source components used in your product, providing a reference to the version numbers, vendors, and licenses you depend on.